haifengl/bigdata/README.md

 operations are performed on the first $N$ healthy nodes from the preference list, which may not always be the first $N$ nodes encountered while walking the consistent hashing ring.
-When a node is unavailable, the neighboring nodes will temporarily accept its write requests [^19].
-When the node returns, data is transferred to the primary node via the “hinted handoff” process.
+When a node is unavailable, the neighboring nodes will temporarily accept its write requests.[^17] When the node returns, data is transferred to the primary node via the “hinted handoff” process.